Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator: Infinite Time Turing Machines

 By a theorem of Jensen and Karp (\cite{JK}), set theoretical $\Sigma_{1}$-formulas are absolute between $L_{\alpha}$ and $V_{\alpha}$ when $\alpha$ is a limit of admissible ordinals.
 As $x\in V_{\lambda^{x}}$, we have $V_{\lambda^{x}}\models\exists{y}P^{y}\downarrow=1$.
 Hence $L_{\lambda^{x}}\models\exists{y}P^{y}\downarrow=1$.
 So there is $y\in L_{\lambda^{x}}$ such that $L_{\lambda^{x}}\models P^{y}\downarrow=1$.
 By absoluteness of computations, $P^{y}\downarrow=1$ holds in the real world.
 As $P$ recognizes $x$, we must have $y=x$.
 So $x\in L_{\lambda^{x}}$, and $x$ is the unique witness in $L_{\lambda^{x}}$ to the $\Sigma_{1}$-formula $\exists{y}P^{y}\downarrow=1$. \end{proof}

 We note that, as a consequence, there are no recognizable intermediate degrees for ITTMs.
-An important question in classical recursion theory is whether there exist `natural', `specific' examples of reals strictly between $0$ and $0^{\prime}$ in the sense of Turing reducibility (see e.g. \cite{Si}).
+An important question in classical recursion theory is whether there exist `natural', `specific' examples of reals incomparable with $0^{\prime}$ in the sense of Turing reducibility (see e.g. \cite{Si}).
 For infinitary machines, it seems sensible to understand `specific' as `recognizable'.
 The following can hence be seen as a proof that such reals do not exist for ITTMs.
 A similar result for ITRMs was obtained in \cite{Ca4}.

-\begin{thm} Assume that $x$ is ITTM-recognizable.
+\begin{thm}{ } Assume that $x$ is ITTM-recognizable.
 Then $x$ is computable or $0^{\prime}_{ITTM}$, the halting real for ITTMs, is ITTM-computable from $x$. \end{thm} \begin{proof} Assume that $x$ is a lost melody, i.e. recognizable, but not computable.
 So, by Lemma \ref{retractrecog}, we have $x\in L_{\lambda^{x}}-L_{\lambda}$.
 So $\lambda^{x}>\lambda$.
 If $P$ is a halting ITTM-program, then $P$ will also halt inside the $\Sigma_{1}$-Skolem hull $\mathcal{H}$ of $\emptyset$ in $L_{\lambda}$, so $\mathcal{H}$ must contain the computation of $P$ for each halting $P$.
 Thus, $\mathcal{H}$ is isomorphic to $L_{\lambda}$, so that a surjection of $\omega$ onto $L_{\lambda}$ is definable over $L_{\lambda}$.
 Hence $\lambda$ is an index, i.e. $(L_{\lambda+1}-L_{\lambda})\cap\mathbb{R}\neq\emptyset$.
 By a theorem of Boolos and Putnam (see \cite{BP}), $L_{\lambda+1}$ contains an arithmetical copy of $L_{\lambda}$, i.e. $\text{cc}(L_{\lambda})\in L_{\lambda+1}$.
 Hence $\text{cc}(L_{\lambda})\in L_{\lambda^{x}}[x]$, so $\text{cc}(L_{\lambda})$ is computable from $x$.
 However, from $\text{cc}(L_{\lambda})$, it is easy to obtain $0^{\prime}_{ITTM}$ by using $\text{cc}(L_{\lambda})$ for evaluating statements of the form $P_{i}\downarrow$ in $L_{\lambda}$. \end{proof}

 \begin{lemma}{ } Let $x\subseteq\omega$, and let $y$ be Cohen-generic over $L_{\Sigma^{x}+1}[x]$.
 Then $\lambda^{x\oplus y}=\lambda^{x}$. \end{lemma} \begin{proof} This is the relativized version of a fact used in the proof of Theorem $3.1$ of \cite{We}.
 The proof given in Lemma $33$ of \cite{CS} relativizes. \end{proof}